 Gregory L. Hays Director Rapid Prototyping & Experimentation, U.S. Navy / NIWC Atlantic

 Andy Lacher Chief Technologist for Future Airspace Operations – Intelligent Flight Systems, NASA Langley Research Center

 Dr. Kaan Ozbay Professor, Department of Civil and Urban Engineering and Center for Urban Sciences, New York University

 The Noblis autonomy concept orchestrates the motions and actions of unfamiliar, connected and autonomous machines making them safer, more productive and more equitable.
 Learn more and see videos of the concept in action.

-Noblis was recently awarded a patent for a system for collectively optimizing cooperative actions among autonomous connected machines.
+Noblis was awarded a patent for a system for collectively optimizing cooperative actions among autonomous connected machines.
 The system was invented by Dr. Karl Wunderlich, Noblis Autonomy Research Center lead.
 Read the press release.

 In case you missed it, Dr. Karl Wunderlich, Noblis director of surface transportation and autonomy research center lead, spoke about “how blockchain can streamline logistics” on the Down To Freight Podcast series.
 Listen to the full episode.